Weekly Watering Schedule

 The biggest water savings can be found outdoors.
 We are asking all of our customers to turn off or, at least, significantly reduce irrigation by applying the minimum amount of water to maintain plant health.

-About the Weekly Watering Schedule
+How To Use The Weekly Watering Schedule

-- Select your plant type from the first column.
+- Select your plant type.

-- Select your irrigation type from the second column.
+- Select your irrigation type.

 - Look up the run times for the climate zone where you're located.